Order of the Garter Service at Windsor Castle

-To learn more about the ceremony, visit this thread – Order of the Garter: Ceremonies and Information.Filed under British Royals
+To learn more about the ceremony, visit this thread – Order of the Garter: Ceremonies and Information.Filed under The United Kingdom

-Tagged Elizabeth II, Fashion, Garter Ceremony, Royal Orders, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Edinburgh.
+Tagged Elizabeth II of the United Kingdom, Fashion, Order of the Garter, Orders, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Edinburgh.